Background pattern

 • stroke,

-• mild stroke or temporary symptoms similar to a stroke, known as transient ischemic attack (TIA),
+• mild stroke or temporary symptoms similar to those of a stroke, known as a transient ischemic attack (TIA),

 The chances of having a blood clot may be higher if you have any other condition that increases this risk (see section 2 for more information on conditions that increase the risk of blood clots and symptoms of a blood clot).

-Contact your doctor immediately if you experience any of the following angioedema symptoms: facial swelling, tongue and/or throat swelling and/or difficulty swallowing or potentially life-threatening urticaria (see also the section “Warnings and precautions”).
+Contact your doctor immediately if you experience any of the following symptoms of angioedema: swelling of the face, tongue, and/or throat, and/or difficulty swallowing or urticaria potentially with difficulty breathing (see also the section "Warnings and Precautions").

 Store below 30°C.

-Do not take this medication after the expiration date that appears on the packaging after “CAD:” The expiration date is the last day of the month indicated.
+Do not take this medicine after the expiration date that appears on the packaging after "CAD:".
+The expiration date is the last day of the month indicated.

 Composition of Drosure Daily

-Each blister of Drosure Daily contains 21 active yellow tablets in the 1st, 2nd, and 3rd rows of the blister, and 7 white placebo tablets in the 4th row.
+Each Drosure Daily blister pack contains 21 active yellow tablets in the 1st, 2nd, and 3rd rows of the blister pack, and 7 white placebo tablets in the 4th row.

 Active Tablets

-The active principles are 0.03 mg of etinilestradiol and 3 mg of drospirenona.
+The active ingredients are 0.03 mg of ethinylestradiol and 3 mg of drospirenone.

 The other components are:

-Tablet core: lactose monohydrate, cornstarch, pregelatinized cornstarch, crospovidone, povidone, polisorbate 80, magnesium stearate.
+Tablet core: lactose monohydrate, cornstarch, pregelatinized cornstarch, crospovidone, povidone, polysorbate 80, magnesium stearate.

 Coating: partially hydrolyzed polyvinyl alcohol, titanium dioxide (E171), macrogol, talc, and yellow iron oxide (E172).